|Policy Number: 9.11||Effective Date: 07/25/2017|

 - When events on the main campus include food and the total cost exceeds $750, departments must contact the Arizona Catering Company to make food service arrangements.
 Departments at The University of Arizona Health Sciences have the option of using the Banner University Medical Center food service.
 Events costing less than $750 and events catered off campus are exempt from this policy.
 For additional information, see the Catering and Food Service Policy.

-- Employee leaving the University within a ten year period in which a dean/department head wishes to celebrate exceptional contributions to the College or University are allowed.
+- Events for employee leaving the University with less than 10 years of service, in which a dean/department head wishes to celebrate exceptional contributions to the College or University, are allowed.
 A memo of justification should include the exceptional contributions by the employee along with the University business purpose.
 The cost of the event should adhere to the “reasonableness” level as defined above.

 - Prepaid cards/certificates may be purchased and provided for employee recognition, provided it adheres to the general guidelines for employee recognition and is reported for inclusion in taxable income and payroll tax withholding.